 When done cleanly and at cool, stable temperatures, fermenting with the natural yeasts found on the apples’ skins and around the cider mill results in ciders with a wider range of flavours and aromas, as it allows the delicate apiculate yeasts to do their work, giving added complexity to the cider’s flavour profile.
 While it tends to be a riskier method of fermentation, in our opinion it is the best way to preserve and convey the apples’ terroir.

 We make cider with the seasons: picking, sweating and pressing apples through the fall and fermenting, blending and maturing the cider through the winter.
 All of our batches are aged for at least six months.

 Current batches (pressed in the fall of 2016):

 Crafted entirely from Gulf Islands apples, this batch brings together over a dozen heirloom varieties found on Pender & Mayne Island, celebrating the depth of flavour pulled up out of the soil by the old apple trees we harvest.
 A dry, aromatic cider that blends the delicate fragrance of early season apples with the sharp acidity of the late, offering notes of orange peel and dried apricot.

-Old Growth Off-Dry
+Old Growth Off-Dry (Sold out)

 Our Old Growth blend with a touch a sweetness to lift the green apple skin notes and soften the finish.

-Baldwin + Pippin
+Baldwin + Pippin (Sold out)